Policies & Procedures

 The Haverford College Libraries invites students, faculty, staff, and other members of the Haverford community to propose and produce exhibitions in the library that support the teaching, learning, and research goals of the College.

 Quaker & Special Collections wishes to facilitate access to collections, and recognizes that reproductions are an important aspect of that process.
-We work to meet these needs to the extent that physical conditions, copyright, or other legal restrictions permit.
+We will work to meet these needs to the extent that physical conditions, copyright, or other legal restrictions permit.

 Researchers in our Reading Room are encouraged to use cameras or cell phones to make reference copies.
 There is no charge for self-service photography.